ashneg/competitive_coding/codechef/c++/CV/README.md

 denoting the number of test cases.
 The description of T test cases follows.
-The first line of each test case contains a single integer N .
+The first line of each test case contains a single integer N.
 The second line contains a single string S with length N

-    .

 Output